cryptodread/lightning-jet-wrapper/docs/instructions.md

-# Instructions for Balance of Satoshis
+# Instructions for Lightning Jet

-Balance of Satoshis is command line only.
+Lightning Jet is command line only.
 SSH is required to use this service.

 ## Setup